-- (1) A person is a small customer if, under an energy Act, the person is a small customer for premises. - (2) To remove any doubt, it is declared that the term does not include a person who, under an energy Act, is a receiver of an on-supplier.
+- (1) A person is a small customer if, under an energy Act, the person is a small customer for premises. - (2) However, a street lighting customer for premises, as defined under the Electricity Act 1994, section 23(11), is not a small customer for the premises. - (3) To remove any doubt, it is declared that the term small customer does not include a person who, under an energy Act, is a receiver of an on-supplier.